3215411409YongGuo/Comp3000/README.md

 This system provides a practical alternative to spreadsheet-based management and expensive enterprise solutions.
 It covers book cataloguing, borrowing tracking, user management, and includes an AI assistant for natural language queries.

+## Project Vision

+To provide small libraries and individual book collectors with a free, easy-to-use digital management system that delivers professional-level functionality without the cost and complexity of enterprise software.
+The system aims to replace error-prone manual methods with a reliable, real-time web application that any user can operate with minimal training.

 **Supervisor:** Dr. Haoyi Wang
 **Student:** Yong Guo (10926839)
 **Module:** COMP3000 Computing Project — University of Plymouth